AntonAleksandrov13/python-redis-tool/README.md

 You don`t have to worry to which master a slave will be assigned. redis-cli finds master with the least amount slaves itself.

 ## tl;dr
-This CLI is just a wrapper for redis-cli with two key features: adding nodes and resharding cluster.
+This CLI is just a wrapper for redis-cli with two key features: adding nodes and resharding a Redis cluster.

 ### Resharding
 Resharding is done by `python redis-tool.py -s SOURCE_NODE_ADDRESS reshard`.